-Life sciences companies include those operating in the fields of pharmaceuticals, biotechnology, medical devices, biomedical technologies, nutraceuticals, cosmeceuticals, food processing, and others that dedicate their efforts to creating products to improve the lives of organisms.
+The life sciences industry consists of companies operating in the fields of pharmaceuticals, biotechnology, medical devices, biomedical technologies, nutraceuticals, cosmeceuticals, food processing, and others that dedicate their efforts to creating products to improve the lives of organisms.

 Biotechnology firms research, create, and manufacture a wide variety of commercial products, with most of them having medical applications.
 Biotech firms operate differently to pharma companies as they use the processes of living organisms to manufacture products or solve challenges.